-571 Phase One: Symptom Limited Activity
+Phase One: Symptom Limited Activity

-- The player-patient is prescribed rest, limiting or, if necessary, avoiding activities (both physical and - 573 cognitive) which increase or aggravate symptoms.
-During this Phase, the player-patient may engage - in activities of daily living as well as limited stretching and balance activities as tolerated at the - 575 discretion of the Club medical staff.
-Phase 1 may include LIGHT aerobic activity.
-Should - additional medical issues present, the Club physician should consider external consultation or - 577 additional diagnostic examinations. - 578 If the player-patient does not experience an increase in his symptoms and does not develop signs - of concussion on neurological examination, he may be cleared to proceed to the next Phase.
+The player-patient is prescribed rest, limiting or, if necessary, avoiding activities (both physical and cognitive) which increase or aggravate symptoms.
+During this Phase, the player-patient may engage in activities of daily living as well as limited stretching and balance activities as tolerated at the discretion of the Club medical staff.
+Phase 1 may include LIGHT aerobic activity and, if tolerated, attending team meetings and/or film study.
+Should additional medical issues present, the Club physician should consider external consultation or additional diagnostic examinations.

+If the player-patient does not experience an increase in his symptoms and does not develop signs of concussion on neurological examination, he may be cleared to proceed to the next Phase.